balevuta/sample-mvvm-clean-mix/README.md

 ### Unit Test (template only)

-* [Mockk](https://mockk.io/) MockK is a library for mocking written in Kotlin.As a native library, it helps our teams to write clean and concise code on testing Kotlin applications instead of using incommodious wrappers of Mockito or PowerMock
+* [Mockk](https://mockk.io/) MockK is a library for mocking written in Kotlin.
+As a native library, it helps our teams to write clean and concise code on testing Kotlin applications instead of using incommodious wrappers of Mockito or PowerMock